qianfeng2/detREC_program/simulation_script/README.md

 ### Step 2: Evolve sequences

-Note that equ frequencies for all amino acids are from the empirical data Protein_translateable_pilot_upper_centroids.fasta, you can custom it for your purpose.
+Note that equilibrium frequencies for amino acids are from the empirical Ghana pilot DBLa datasets Protein_translateable_pilot_upper_centroids.fasta, you can customize it for your purpose.

 #### Run Example